Skip to main content

 “And your conch shell looks like…” Batuk pointed, confused.

 “A conch shell.”
 She laughed again.
 Aniruddha arrived on the balcony and leaned over to check the eyes being drawn on the other idols while Ma Durga waited for hers.
-Koeli was blowing the conch shell, Bihari was playing the Kashor Ghanta and Kalindi sat on the bench on the other end, contributing with Ululation.
+Koeli was blowing the conch shell, Bihari was playing the Kashor Ghanta, and Kalindi sat on the bench on the other end, contributing with Ululation.
 He remembered that during his childhood, while his mother was around, the house used to be filled with guests since Mahalaya, and everyone was assigned chores.
 His extended family and cousins would come, and they would spend days skipping stones in the pond, playing hide and seek in and around the premises.
-He had drawn so many Alponas around the house, the feet impression of goddesses on the stairs with his mother.
+He had drawn so many Alponas around the house, the footprints of goddesses on the stairs with his mother.
 His eyes travelled to Bondita, measuring with her fingers if the two feet she drew on the Alpona were identical.
 Aniruddha suddenly noticed the red saree.
 He smiled, amused, remembering how she refused to wear the saree while Mini liked hers.
 She did not like his choice of a saree.
 Perhaps it looked too old for a teenager.
 He was very inexperienced about these things.
 It was Baba who had insisted he bring Mini a saree from Kolkata after she gifted them Panjabis.
 While he was in the shop, he thought the saree would look nice on Bondita, too.
 He was not wrong, he observed.

 Bondita suddenly felt like she was being watched.
 A strange sense of awareness hit her as she looked around the courtyard.
 The artist had now moved to Ma Durga, and she folded her hands almost involuntarily, looking around at the people who were busy admiring Maa Durga.
 She placed her hand on her forehead and prayed with her eyes closed.